When do I need a permit?

 - Before you commence works.
 A report of the existing conditions will be completed.

 - During the works.

 - At the completion of your works.
 We will inspect our assets and you will be liable for any damage that has occurred.
-You must call us on 9205 5555 to book a final inspection.
+Refer below to book in a final inspection.

 The permit fee is based on the cost of your overall works and not refundable:

 - Works up to $10,000: free of charge

 - Works between $10,001 and $500,000.00: $270.40